gamblevore/speedie/Documentation/isms.md

 Its not a hard thing for anyone to code without the '`of`' operator.
 But its so awkward that people normally don't bother.
 The real trick is that I made it simple and convenient.

 ---
+### Printing Strings

+Speedie lets you print strings, without a printline statement.
+Quite handy.
+Our prophet Terry Davis taught us this, and we should respect his holy wisdom.

+    main
+        "hello you cutie-pie ❤️ 🥰 😘" // prints to stdout

+---
 ### main